karpanai/karpanai-web/data/blog/2005/10/04/memento-redux.md

 Whenever Surya shows up on screen, a voice screams in the background:

 “Bo Zo…..
 Bo Zo.
 Booooo….
 Zooooo.”
 The speed of the chant varies according to the need of the scene (*naturally*).
-To ensure that the same joke doesn’t get repeated too often the next time Surya shows up, the same voice chants:
+To ensure that the same joke doesn't get repeated too often the next time Surya shows up, the same voice chants:

 “Zo Lo..
 Zo Lo…Zo Lo”.